LINWEN607/congregate/runbooks/group-and-project-migration.md

 ### Post Migration

+* [ ] Once all the projects/groups are migrated, stitch together the various migration attempts by running `./congregate.sh stitch-results --result-type=<user|group|project> --no-of-files=<number-of-results-files-to-stitch>`
+* [ ] Once the results have been stitched into a single JSON file, run the diff report on the newly created results file
 * [ ] Notify in the internal slack channel dedicated to this migration you are running the diff report
 * [ ] Run `nohup ./congregate.sh generate-diff --staged > data/waves/wave_<insert_wave_number>/diff<insert-wave-here>.log 2>&1 &` to generate the various diff reports
 * [ ] Reach out the whoever has rails console access to the destination instance and have them run the following script where `group_paths` is a list of all expected full_paths for this migration wave: